ChrisTheBrave/Group-Project-Base/README.md

 * There might be null values in the AirBNB reviews data that might need to be solved.

 ## Future Development:
-*  We need to solve null values in AirBnB reviews data.
+*  We need to solve null values in Airbnb reviews data.
 * Adding data for more cities in America; Newyork, Los Angles etc.
 * Adding more ways to filter reviews.
 * Displaying average review in chicago listings made in Chicago.